malmpertis/drinks/README.md

 ## Tech Debt

 - More tests (much more, currently there is only one test as a proof of concept)
+- Pagination or infinite scrolling
+- Ways to consume the existing api
 - Add guests
 - useReducer instead of state in order to be able to subscibe to GraphQL changes
 - Implement search functionality